|Sign the Petition||Detailed Fact Sheet (PDF)||Printable Flyer (PDF)|

 The Action Plan:

-- Join Minnesotans in signing the petition calling on the Minnesota legislature to pass a Standing Up for Minnesota Kids Act and get tough on child predators.
+- Join Minnesotans in signing the petition calling on the Minnesota legislature to pass a Protect Minnesota Kids Act and get tough on child predators.
 They need you to be their voice.
 Sign the Petition

 - You can spread the word that Minnesota has a problem, and that our state’s indifference to child abuse relative to the rest of the country will no longer be tolerated.
 Check out the Resources below for information to share with others.